biotaphy/tutorials/_sources/tutorial/w7_build_pam.md.txt

 ## Output

-The calculate_pam_stats tool outputs ...
-conforming to the arguments specified in the command configuration file.
+The calculate_pam_stats tool outputs computes various statistics, depending on the output files specified in the command configuration file.
+Outputs may include:

+1. A "report_filename" named in the script parameter file, a summary of point manipulations by each wrangler will be written to this file.
+2. A "log_filename" named in the script parameter file, that will be created.
+3. A "log_console" named in the script parameter file, logs will be written to the command prompt during execution.
+4. One or more "covariance_matrix" files.
+Each covariance statistic produces a matrix and it is written to the covariance_matrix filename, where the statistic name is appended to the end of the base file name.
+5. A "diversity_matrix" containing different diversity statistics
+  * **site_stats_matrix**: The full filename for writing the site statistics matrix.
+  * **species_stats_matrix